bleaktwig/yuadrem-wiki/docs/index.md

 <!-- NOTE.
 4 vowels: a, e, o, u. -->

 #### Naenkian Family
-Since they do most of their communication through spores, the god-tree Tek did not teach any language to barkskins.
+Since they do most of their communication through spores, the godtree Tek did not teach any language to barkskins.
 They were, however, later taught language by imates, in an attempt to establish communication.
 Barkskins learned babazano, which quickly morphed into the naenkian language family due to their unique morphology.

 * **Knaenese** is the most common language in the naenkian family.
 Lacking teeth and lips, barkskins communicate only with their alveolar ridge and palate, producing rough-sounding words.
 Knaenese is currently spoken only in the Nation of Knagan.
 * **Gannagian**, sometimes referred to as Old Knaenese, sounds very similar to knaenese, but is generally simpler.
 Lacking the proximity to Tek, and thus its spores, the barkskins of Knagan had to further develop their language, leading to this differentiation.
 Gannagian is only spoken in Gannag.
 Gannagian is the basis for the gannagian apomantic system<!-- TODO.
 Link. -->.
 * **Leaf-runes** is a written language developed by imates and barkskins, used to communicate between the two.
 The language is written into the bark of trees, and the shape of each gliph depends on the shapes of this bark.
 This makes it very hard for other kins to understand the writing, but is fairly simple for the two due to their intimate relation with trees.
 Leaf-runes are mostly used to provide guidance or help in the jungle in a secretive manner.

 #### Uldian Family
 Uldian languages were developed independently by the oths of Ignelli<!-- TODO.
-Link. -->, under the tutelage of the god-tree [Uld](religions/tanethism_pantheon.md#uld).
+Link. -->, under the tutelage of the godtree [Uld](religion/godtrees/uld.md).
 These languages saw some success in the region, but never spread too far from Ignelli.

 * **Odhualen** is a very unique language, sharing only broad characteristics with the other dialects of Yuadrem.
 The language has recently become somewhat popular among monks and scholars due to the fact that its writing system is exceptionally compact.
 It is the main language spoken in the island of Mbeat.
 * **Krelho** was a variation of Odhualen born as the language spread across the [Wildlands](geography/wildlands.md).
 It has almost disappeared after The Penance, with more people interested in learning Odhualen rather than its obscure cousin language.